lunyi476/angular8_springboot_jpa_AWS/README.md

 For easy way to embedded angular into springboot. there are some points:

 (1) On Visual Code (suppose you created angular app in Visual Code), build angular application as product into dist folder.
-    Or you can build it from springboot application folder after coping.
+    Or you can build it from springboot application folder after copying.

 (2) Add gulpfile into springboot root folder, and copy angular app root folder into springboot project src/maim/ folder.
     also, create static folder in src\main\resources of springboot project.